The Bogoliubov free energy functional I. Existence of minimizers and phase diagram: Existence of minimizers for

 \textit{Step 3.} By the previous step, we can find a subsequence that converges weakly, i.e.\ there exist $(\tilde{\gamma},\tilde{\alpha})\in L^{s}(\R^3)\times L^{s}(\R^3)$ such that $(\gamma_{n},\alpha_{n}) \rightharpoonup (\tilde{\gamma},\tilde{\alpha})$ for $s\in(\frac65,\frac32)$.
 Using Mazur's Lemma we can replace the sequence with convex combinations and get strong convergence and by going to a further subsequence we can assume that the limit is pointwise almost everywhere.
 As the functional is convex we still have a minimizing sequence.
 It follows from Fatou's Lemma that $(\tilde{\gamma},\tilde{\alpha})\in \cM_\kappa$.
 To show that $(\tilde{\gamma},\tilde{\alpha})$ is a minimizer we will prove that

 Indeed,

 and the function on the right is integrable.
 Using the bound \eqref{def:setmkappa} we also see that $(\frac12 p^2-\delta)\gamma_n(p)$ is bounded below by an integrable function.
 The same is true for $\widehat{V}(p)(\gamma_n(p)+\alpha_n(p))$ using \eqref{gammaplusalpha}.
 The remaining quadratic terms have positive integrands.
-Hence the result follows by Fatou's Lemma. \end{proof} \begin{remark} Lemma \ref{lem:coercivity} implies that there exists a uniform bound on $\|\gamma_{\kappa}\|_1$.
-This follows from the obvious observation that $\widehat{f}(\delta,\rho_{0})\leq 0$. \end{remark}
+Hence the result follows by Fatou's Lemma.